-

 LOT 71

-ESTIMATE: $300 — $500Much like her printwork, Hannah Kigusiuq’s drawings are densely populated graphic portraits of the people who populate her community of Qamani’tuaq.
-Untitled (Scenes of the Community) brings a different sense...Much like her printwork, Hannah Kigusiuq’s drawings are densely populated graphic portraits of the people who populate her community of Qamani’tuaq.
-Untitled (Scenes of the Community) brings a different sense of visual narrative to her depictions, as multiple scenes are pieced together on the paper, flowing into and over one another.
-The upper half of the page is peaceful, with people out for a stroll and neighbours chatting as they pass each other.
+25 September 2025Much like her printwork, Hannah Kigusiuq’s drawings are densely populated graphic portraits of the people in her community of Qamani’tuaq.
+Untitled (Scenes of the Community) offers a different sense of...Much like her printwork, Hannah Kigusiuq’s drawings are densely populated graphic portraits of the people in her community of Qamani’tuaq.
+Untitled (Scenes of the Community) offers a different sense of visual narrative, with multiple scenes pieced together on the page, flowing into and over one another.
+The upper half of the sheet is peaceful, showing people out for a stroll and neighbours chatting as they pass.

 Provenance